Sachin Sen: Political career

-He was a very promising member of CPIM.
-He worked tirelessly at the grassroots level in refugee settlements in Calutta.
+As a member of the CPIM his work was particularly focused at the grassroots level in refugee settlements in Calcutta.
 He was also elected to the Calcutta Municipal Corporation.

 He unsuccessfully contested from the Rashbehari Avenue Assembly constituency in the 1971 West Bengal Legislative Assembly election and 1972 West Bengal Legislative Assembly election, but lost both times.

 He was a member of the CPI(M) Kolkata District Committee and District Secretariat.
 He was elected to a member of CPI(M) West Bengal State Committee in 1980s.

 He was elected from Ballygunge Assembly Constituency, part of South Kolkata Lok Sabha constituency.
 He was nominated to contest from Ballygunge in 1977 and won the support and confidence of the people.
 He was re-elected in 1982, 1987, 1991.

 Sen also served as the Government Chief Whip in West Bengal Legislative Assembly between 1989 and 1991.

 He was a senior leader of All India Chemical and Pharmaceutical Employees Federation, too.
 He was also a member of the general council of Centre of Indian Trade Unions.

 He has also contributed a lot in pharma industry's field workers movement.